 - Develop a multimedia presentation.
-You can easily provide a video presentation (with MS PowerPoint or PowToon for instance) or an audio narration.
+You can easily provide a video presentation (with MS PowerPoint, PowToon, or another video maker for instance) or audio narration.
 You can further develop a new podcast or a video animation (low cost) or a self-video presentation presenting the new concepts and the message you want to convey

 - Develop a .pdf document and give this additional material as a gift (free or for email addresses) in your post

 - Develop an ebook with one or more related posts binds together.
-You can give it free or as a “legal bribe” in your site (in exchange for e-mail addresses) you can publish it in Amazon, you can uploading in Gumroad as a pay what you want or with a minimal price, you can add it as basic material in a course, etc.
+You can give it free or as a “legal bribe” in your site (in exchange for e-mail addresses) you can publish it on Amazon, you can upload in Gumroad as a pay what you want or with a minimal price, you can add it as a basic material in a course, etc.

 - Develop a course with posts you have already and can utilize in the various course modules